danboyce92/Productivity-Tracker-App/README.md

 ### Activities Edit

-_Remove the add/edit slider button in activities edit_
+*Remove the add/edit slider button in activities edit*✓

-- This should be removed and in the save activity button you should add logic that checks the following:
+- This should be removed and in the save activity button you should add logic that checks the following:✓

 * That both input fields are not empty.
-(If so do not proceed and display a warning to fill fields)
+(If so do not proceed and display a warning to fill fields)✓
 * That there is not already an activity of the same name in the list.
-(If so do not proceed and display error explaining why)
+(If so do not proceed and display error explaining why)✓

-_Hover over activity list item_
+*Hover over activity list item*✓

-- Hovering over an activity list item should display the item's category.
+- Hovering over an activity list item should display the item's category.✓

 ### Activities Input

 _Record Activity button_

 - If either input fields are empty this will not do anything.
 Display a warning to let the user know this if they record an empty field.
-- When the button is clicked and a record is successfully made, display a short success message to the user
+- When the button is clicked and a record is successfully made, display a short success message to the user✓

 ### Nav bar

 - The nav bar z-index issue needs to be addressed.
-When the screen is very small, the nav bar blocks access to clicking certain buttons.
+When the screen is very small, the nav bar blocks access to clicking certain buttons.✓

+## 16/8

+Next tasks

+### Activities

+- introduce flex so when they can fit, multiple activity cards will be on the same line.
+This should only occur on the larger side.
+Smaller screen remains one per line.

+  Introduce new buttons:

+  Button for page to display latest activities added.
+  (Add a delete to the activities card in case of mistakes)

+  Button for charts page.

+_How will I bring the charts into it?_
+Ok initial plan:
+Have activities page load on chart section.
+Charts will all include the last weeks activities.

+_Donut chart:_
+All activities of the week.
+(If you could dive deeper there would be a button beside the chart to separate by category)

+_Stacked Bar chart:_
+All activities of the week stacked by category.

+_Percentage display:_
+A box dedicated to showing the total duration spent on productive things this week.
+Displaying a percentage of increase or decrease compared to previous week.

+_For now I will leave the activity card delete button as is.
+But if I want to make it better in the future it would be nicer to have a warning/confirm pop up before the card is fully deleted._

+_On the record card I could associate different categories with different colours_